mkapur/sab-2021-doc/_main.knit.md

 # Description of new modeling approaches

 The 2019 update stock assessment model was transitioned into SS version 3.30.13-safe, released 2019/03/09.
 Our transitioned model matched the time series of spawning biomass and stock depletion estimated in the 2019 stock assessment (Figure \ref{bridgingcomparison}).
+The likelihoods between models were identical only when the natural mortality parameter for both sexes, and the descending standard error for both AKSLP and NWSLP survey age-based selectivities, were fixed to the values in the 2019 benchmark assessment.
+All models presented here estimate parameters in the manner done in 2019, with the same priors.
+*paste data and assessment p4 from executive*

 \begin{comment}
 The 2019 Benchmark model implements the following structural model changes:
 \begin{enumerate}

-\item Fixing stock-recruitment $h$ at ` r model$parameters[grep("steep", model$parameters$Label), "Value"]} to be consistent with the current understanding of the productivity of groundfish in the California Current.
+\item Fixing stock-recruitment $h$ at 0.7 to be consistent with the current understanding of the productivity of groundfish in the California Current.
 All of the other stock assessments approved by the Pacific Fisheries Management Coundil for groundfish off the U.S. West Coast either report an estimated value of $h$ or rely upon a fixed $h$.
 Typically, $h$ is fixed at values larger than 0.6, which is what it was fixed at in {@stewart2011sablefish, johnson2016sablefish}.
 Note that likelihood profiles from both this assessment as well as past assessments show that the data are uninformative with respect to $h$ for sablefish.

 \item Concerns regarding bycatch of sablefish in the Pacific hake fishery were raised early in the stock assessment process.
 Therefore, the inclusion of an additional fleet to account for sablefish bycatch in the hake fishery is evaluated as a sensitivity.